MenuClose

 Pharmacodynamic Tolerance

-Opioid drugs lead to a pharmacodynamic drug tolerance in the brain.
+Opioid drugs lead to pharmacodynamic drug tolerance in the brain.
 This occurs because of the way these drugs interact with nerve receptors.
 This type of drug tolerance is the result of a particular drug’s consistent interaction with nerve receptors.
 The brain becomes used to the presence of the drug over time.
 This means that higher doses are needed to achieve the same effects.

 Tachyphylaxis